 Stir together almond milk and apple cider vinegar together in a cup and let sit.

-Place buttery spread in 9 x 13″ casserole dish.
+Place buttery spread in a 9 x 13″ casserole dish.
 Turn oven on to 350°.
-Put casserole dish in the oven to let the butter melt.
+Put the casserole dish in the oven to let the butter melt.
 It will take about 5-6 minutes for the buttery spread to melt.

 In a medium bowl mix the flour, sugar, baking powder, and salt together.
 Stir in the milk mixture.